ocmanbriet/ocmanbriet/README.md

 Languages and Tools:
 Python, C++, C, JavaScript, Django, Flask, DevOps, Node JS, React, HTML5, CSS3, SQL, MYSQL, PostgreSQL, Big Data

-If you wanna hire me for your projects then contact me on http://devbriet.com/contact-us or send mail to info@devbriet.com